leogama09/reactgram-project/README.md

 # reactgram-project
-A fullstack project that consists of a Instagram made with MongoDB, Redux, Node.js and Express on the backend and React/React Hooks on the frontend.
+A fullstack project that consists of a Instagram built on MongoDB, Redux, Node.js and Express on the backend and React/React Hooks on the frontend.

 How to open the project